Ken Landgraf: Other work

-Landgraf created storyboard and onscreen art for television shows such as Law & Order, MTV, The Cosby Mysteries, HBO, Showtime, and Lifetime Network, as well as The Adventures of the Galaxy Rangers and Avenue Amy animated TV shows.
-Landgraf painted a large mural at the New York Film Academy.
+Landgraf created storyboard and onscreen art for television productions including Law & Order, MTV, The Cosby Mysteries, HBO, Showtime, and Lifetime Network, as well as animated series such as The Adventures of the Galaxy Rangers and Avenue Amy.
+He painted a large mural at the New York Film Academy.

-He produced color illustrations for the Harris Publications magazines Tactical Knives, Combat Handguns, and White Tail Deer Hunter.
+He also produced color illustrations for Harris Publications titles including Tactical Knives, Combat Handguns, and White Tail Deer Hunter.

-In the 1980s, Landgraf taught comic book drawing and anatomy at Parsons School of Design.
+In the 1980s, Landgraf taught comic book drawing and anatomy at the Parsons School of Design.

-Landgraf was referenced in Can Rock & Roll Save the World?: An Illustrated History of Music and Comics by Ian Shirley; The Weird World of Eerie Publications by Mike Howlett; and Bad Mags by Tom Brinkmann.
+Landgraf has been referenced in Can Rock & Roll Save the World?: An Illustrated History of Music and Comics by Ian Shirley; The Weird World of Eerie Publications by Mike Howlett; and Bad Mags by Tom Brinkmann.